 Remit of the Inquiry

-The inquiry aims to seek out how best to secure a ferry service that is future-proofed, compatible with Scotland’s net zero goals and will meet the needs of all service users, having regard in particular to the long-term sustainability of island communities.
-It will ask—
+The inquiry aimed to seek out how best to secure a ferry service that is future-proofed, compatible with Scotland’s net zero goals and will meet the needs of all service users, having regard in particular to the long-term sustainability of island communities.
+It asked—

 1. What do island residents, businesses, and other ferry users need in the short, medium and long term from Scottish Government-supported ferry services?